 The 1872 Clipper Tea Co.

 Founded in 1872, this tea company boasts a vast selection of teas ranging from masala chai, Assam, English Breakfast, and Earl Grey blends to more adventurous tropical creations like Lychee Fiesta and Peach Breeze.
-The company also offers a range of bespoke hampers that’ll make the perfect gift for tea-loving friends and family.
+The 1872 Clipper Tea Co. also offers a range of bespoke hampers that’ll make the perfect gift for the tea snob in your life…

 From the Eight Secrets From The Far West to the Kimba Fruit Blend, Tealy is a brand that’s bold with experimenting with unique flavours.
 Their collection of teas may not be vast, but the brand more than makes up for it with its thoughtfully curated blends.

 Tea not your thing?
-Read our guide to the best coffee roasters in Singapore.
+Check out the best coffee roasters in Singapore